EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Performance Evaluation

-Fig. \ref{fig: accuracy} illustrates the average inference accuracy of the edge nodes under different weights.
-As the weight increases, the average inference accuracy decreases.
-This is because more video frames will be downsized to lower resolutions and analyzed with smaller models under a larger weight, leading to a decrease in the average inference accuracy.
+\emph{Inference accuracy:} Fig. \ref{fig: accuracy} depicts the average inference accuracy of edge nodes across different weights.
+As weight increases, the average accuracy decreases due to downsizing more video frames to lower resolutions and analyzing them with smaller models, leading to a trade-off between accuracy and delay under larger weights.

-Fig. \ref{fig: delay} illustrates the average overall delay for a video frame under different weights.
-As the weight increases, the average overall delay for a video frame decreases.
-This is because with more video frames downsized to lower resolutions and analyzed with smaller models, the transmission and inference delay will decrease under larger weights.
+\emph{Overall delay:} The average overall delay for a video frame, as shown in Fig. \ref{fig: delay}, decreases with higher weight.
+This is attributed to more video frames being downsized to lower resolutions and analyzed with smaller models, resulting in reduced transmission and inference delay with larger weights.

-Fig. \ref{fig: dispatch} illustrates the average request dispatching percentage in the video analytics system under different weights.
-As the weight increases, the average dispatch percentage in the system decreases.
-This is because more video frames are analyzed locally to avoid transmission delay.
+\emph{Dispatching percentage:} Fig. \ref{fig: dispatch} illustrates the average request dispatching percentage in the video analytics system for different weights.
+As the weight increases, the average dispatch percentage decreases, reflecting a preference for local analytics to reduce transmission delay.

-Fig \ref{fig: drop} illustrates the average video frame drop percentage in the video analytics system under different weights.
-As the weight increases, the average video frame drop percentage in the system decreases.
-This is because smaller models and lower resolutions are selected for video analytics with larger weights, which can reduce inference delay and transmission delay to improve system processing capacity.
-Therefore, the video frame drop percentage will become lower.
+\emph{Drop percentage:} Fig. \ref{fig: drop} demonstrates the average video frame drop percentage across different weights.
+With increasing weight, the drop percentage decreases, driven by the adoption of smaller models and lower resolutions, effectively reducing inference and transmission delay to enhance system processing capacity.